 These Explore Kitchen Organic Edamame Spaghetti noodles?
 Perfect.
-I use them for oriental dishes, pasta dishes, soups, etc. They have a great flavor and packed with lots of nutrients…and they’re certified gluten free.
+I use them for Asian dishes, pasta dishes, soups, etc. They have a great flavor and packed with lots of nutrients…and they’re certified gluten-free.
 YAS!

-I love to make homemade pizza crusts, but every now and then I don’t want to bother with it.
+I love to make homemade Vegan Pizza Dough, but every now and then I don’t want to bother with it.
 That’s when this pizza kit comes in handy.
 It gives you four crusts and four tomato sauce packets, all of which are dairy-free (aka, vegan).
-It’s always good to check the labels, because sometimes products changes their list of ingredients.
+It’s always good to check the labels because sometimes products change their list of ingredients.

 I buy Kirkland Sea Salt and we have both varieties on-hand, the regular sea salt and the Himalayan Sea Salt.
-They’re reasonable priced and it’s nice to grind the salt over whatever you’re fixing.
+They’re reasonably-priced and it’s nice to grind the salt over whatever you’re fixing.
 I find that sea salt has a better flavor than table salt.
 I recommend it!

 I really like hemp seeds a lot.
-I like having them on hand to add to granola, energy bites, and more.
+It may be one of my favorite vegan products at Costco!
+I add these seeds to my granola, energy bites, and more.
 Sometimes, I will just put a little bit of peanut butter on a banana and dip them in hemp seeds.
 I know.
 I’m weird.
 But there’s something about the soft, but firm feel of hemp seeds.
-They have such a great, nutty flavor too.
+They have such a great, nutty flavor.